 report here Reposition

-Reported via desktop in the Parking category anonymously at 16:31, Saturday 18 March 2023
+Reported via iOS in the Gully/Drainage category anonymously at 20:38, Sun 20 November 2022

 Thank you for contacting Cheshire East Highways.
 We have logged your enquiry and passed it to a member of our team.

 Our teams are working hard to manage and respond to reports from members of the public.

 We are currently experiencing an increase in demand of reported issues along with a temporary reduction in available staff due to Covid-related sickness and self-isolation.

 During this time and until the situation improves, we will be prioritising those issues that present most risk to the travelling public.
 While we normally aim to provide you with a response within 20 working days, response times for all other reported issues may take longer than usual.